Solar power by country: Europe

 Top-left: solar panels on the BedZED development in the London Borough of Sutton.
 Bottom: residential rooftop solar PV in Wetherby, Leeds.
 Top-right: the CIS Tower was clad in building-integrated PV and connected to the grid in 2005.

-European deployment of photovoltaics has slowed down considerably since the record year of 2011.
-This is mainly due to the strong decline of new installations in some major markets such as Germany and Italy, while the United Kingdom and some smaller European countries are still expected to break new records in 2014.
+European deployment of photovoltaics has increased considerably since the year 2010.
+Cumulative solar PV capacity in the European Union reached over 300 GW in 2024, with industry projections anticipating total capacity more than doubling by 2030, which would take solar power's share in EU electricity generation (9.2% in 2023) over 20%.

-Spain deployed about 350 MW (+18%) of concentrated solar power (CSP) in 2013, and remains a worldwide leader of this technology.
-European countries still account for about 60 percent of worldwide deployed capacity of solar power in 2013.
+Outside of the EU, similar growth in solar power is taking place in the United Kingdom and Switzerland.

 Austria

 Austria had 421.7 MW of photovoltaics at the end of 2012, 234.5 MW of which was installed that year.
 Most of it is grid connected.
 Photovoltaic deployment in Austria had been rather modest for many years, while in other European countries, such as Germany, Italy or Spain installations were booming with new records year after year until 2011.
 The tide has turned in 2012.
-New PV installations jumped to more than 200 megawatt per year in Austria in an overall declining European solar market.
+New PV installations jumped to more than 200 megawatts per year in Austria in an overall declining European solar market.
 The European Photovoltaic Industry Association forecasts, that Austria, together with other midsized countries, will contribute significantly to European PV deployment in the coming years.